 Audio transcription and speech-to-text

-There are several transcription services which still use humans transcribe audio files into text which are crowd sourced services.
-With the latest smart phones, speech-to-text technology is getting much better because some technologies are “learning” based speech patterns when a word is spoken (including with accents) and the acceptance rate of users to continue with what they said to their mobile device.
-While we take it for granted, noise canceling microphones can filter out a lot of this unwanted ambient noise to get spoken words into an audible sound file sent out to be processed in the cloud and this returns a text prompt or an audio prompt to the mobile device.
+There are several transcription services which still use humans transcribe audio files into text which are crowdsourced services.
+With even smartphones, speech-to-text technology is getting much better because some technologies are “learning” based speech patterns when a word is spoken (including with accents) and the acceptance rate of users continue to learn with what they said to their mobile device and the usefulness of the result.
+It can be a challenge for a machine to transcribe spoken audio into text while music is playing, cars are driving by and other ambient noise is audible in the background.
+Speech to text technology has gotten better, but is still subject to ambient noise which can give it a higher error rate.
+While we take it for granted, noise canceling microphones can filter out a lot of unwanted ambient noise to get spoken words into an audible sound file sent out to be processed in the cloud and this returns a text prompt or an audio prompt to the mobile device.

 A large museum group has a few efforts where they are posting digital photographs on their website and asking the public to come visit, browse through the image collections and apply tags (and/or descriptions) to these individual images with the belief that this effort could aggregate the public’s time and knowledge.
-Results vary.
-The results should be able to cull through the tags and weed out the “meta crap” from the valid metadata.
+Results vary and so does consistency.
+The results should be able to cull through the tags and weed out the “meta crap” from relevant metadata.
 This still requires time.

 Does this replace humans?

 I will point out that even some of the most advanced (publicly released) artificial intelligence relies on humans to check and tune the accuracy of its algorithms.
-Even Watson was taking text prompted clues while the human competitors received a text and verbal prompted clue during a televised game show where humans competed against the machine.
-It does not take a genius to figure out who won based on “who” can process a text prompt faster with a high rate of accuracy, provided human engineers are close behind to tailor parameters for improved accuracy.
+Even Watson was taking a text prompted clue only while the human competitors received a text and verbal prompted clue during a televised game show where humans competed against the machine.
+It does not take a genius to figure out who won based on “who” can process text faster with a high rate of accuracy, more memory and provided human engineers are close behind to tailor parameters so they can improve accuracy.

 So back to the question of how could a sports organization tag millions of their photographs.
-I would recommend crowd sourcing fans to tag these photographs.
-You can post watermarked lower resolution proxies to see and tag them.
+I would recommend crowdsourcing fans to tag these photographs.
+You can post watermarked, lower resolution photographs (proxies) to see and have others tag them.
 Then, offer the fans a significant discount on prints if they tag a given number of digital assets.

 Should I test these services?